-TABLE 7PROPOSED STRATEGIC ENVIRONMENTAL OBJECTIVES
+TABLE 9PROPOSED STRATEGIC ENVIRONMENTAL OBJECTIVES

 SEA Topic Strategic Environmental Objectives Biodiversity Flora and Fauna To avoid loss of habitats, geological features, species or their sustaining resources in designated ecological sites To avoid significant adverse impacts, including direct, cumulative and indirect impacts, to habitats, geological features, species or their sustaining resources in designated ecological sites by development within or adjacent to these sites To sustain, enhance or - where relevant - prevent the loss of ecological networks or parts thereof which provide significant connectivity between areas of local biodiversity Population and human health To protect human health from hazards or nuisances arising from traffic and incompatible landuses.
+VAI-1 To contract and to come a linear contract the contract of the contract of

 Water To maintain and improve, where possible, the quality of rivers, lakes and surface water.
-To prevent pollution and contamination of ground water To prevent development on lands which pose - or are likely to pose in the future - a significant flood risk Air Quality and Climate To minimise increases in travel related greenhouse emissions to air Ä To reduce car dependency within the County by way of, inter alia, encouraging modal change from car to more sustainable forms of public transport and encouraging development which will not be dependent on private transport Soil and To maximise the sustainable re-use of brownfield lands and the existing Geology built environment, rather than developing greenfield lands To minimise waste production and reduce the volume of waste to landfill (AA) and to operate sustainable waste management practices Material To maintain and improve the quality of drinking water supplies Assets To serve new development under the CDP with appropriate waste water treatment To minimise waste production and reduce the volume of waste to landfill and to operate sustainable waste management practices.
-Cultural To protect the archaeological heritage of South Dublin with regard to Heritage entries to the Record of Monuments and Places - including Zones of ŝ Archaeological Potential - and the context of the above within the surrounding landscape where relevant To preserve and protect the special interest and character of South Dublin's architectural heritage with regard to entries to the Record of Protected Structures, Architectural Conservation Areas, and their context within the surrounding landscape where relevant Landscape To protect and avoid significant adverse impacts on the landscape, (C) landscape features and designated scenic routes; especially with regard to areas of high amenity, the Dublin Mountain Area, and the Liffey and Dodder Valleys.
-Interrelationships (\bigcirc) Maintain and improve the health of people, ecosystems and natural processes Actively seek to integrate opportunities for environmental enhancement during adaptation to climate change
+To prevent pollution and contamination of ground water To prevent development on lands which pose - or are likely to pose in the future - a significant flood risk Air Quality and Climate To minimise increases in travel related greenhouse emissions to air Chrosis change To reduce car dependency within the County by way of, inter alia, encouraging modal change from car to more sustainable forms of public transport and encouraging development which will not be dependent on private transport Soil and To maximise the sustainable re-use of brownfield lands and the existing Geology built environment, rather than developing greenfield lands To minimise waste production and reduce the volume of waste to landfill and to operate sustainable waste management practices Material Assets To maintain and improve the quality of drinking water supplies 2 To serve new development under the CDP with appropriate waste water treatment

+To minimise waste production and reduce the volume of waste to landfill and to operate sustainable waste management practices.

+To protect the archaeological heritage of South Dublin with regard to entries to the Record of Monuments and Places - including Zones of Archaeological Potential - and the context of the above within the surrounding landscape where relevant

+To preserve and protect the special interest and character of South Dublin's architectural heritage with regard to entries to the Record of Protected Structures, Architectural Conservation Areas, and their context within the surrounding landscape where relevant

+To protect and avoid significant adverse impacts on the landscape, landscape features and designated scenic routes; especially with regard to areas of high amenity, the Dublin Mountain Area, and the Liffey and Dodder Valleys.